muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/usage-examples.md

 Before you get started on this section, ensure you have completed the following:

 - You have received a Reliant App and Program GUID: This is your reliant application identifier shared with you on email as part of our onboarding process.
-- You will need to have completed all the steps in [Adding the Community Pass React Native Wrapper Guide](README.md)
+- You will need to have completed all the steps in the [Adding the Community Pass React Native Wrapper Guide](README.md)

 ## Use the Community Pass APIs in your React Native Reliant Application